Plea to make Twitter's Elon Musk party, Delhi HC dismisses with Rs 25K costs | Law-Order

 The application said that Musk has a very different approach to free speech and, therefore, his views were important to be heard.

+"Elon Musk has a very different stand on free speech whereby his opinion is that as long as speech does not violate the law of the land in question, the same should not be curtailed by the respondent no. 2 (Twitter)," it claimed.

-The high court was hearing a petition by Dimple Kaul, who claimed that her Twitter handle had more than 2,55,000 followers and was used to post educational content in relation to history, literature, politics, archaeology, Indic culture, non-violence, equality, women rights etc.
+The high court was hearing a petition by Dimple Kaul, who claimed that her Twitter handle had more than 2,55,000 followers and was used to post educational content in relation to history, literature, politics, archaeology, Indic culture, non-violence, equality, and women rights.

+The petitioner's counsel had contended that Twitter was "deleting profiles as per its own sweet will and they have no right to do so" in law and asserted that the account be restored during the pendency of the petition.

+The high court had earlier sought the stand of Twitter on the petition challenging the "out of the blue" illegal suspension of a user account for alleged violation of its rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)